 The history of Jews in India is pretty divided as some of the Jews state that their ancestors arrived in the country during the Kingdom of Judah, while others identify themselves as descendants of Israels Ten Lost Tribes.
 In the mid 1940s, the population of Jewish people peaked at around 20,000 but began to rapidly decline due to their emigration to the newly created Middle Eastern country of Israel in 1948.
-Currently in India, the population of Jews are spread out in cities like Kochi
+Currently in India, the population of Jews are spread out in cities like Kochi, Mumbai and Kolkata.

 History of Jews in Kochi

-, who granted the Jewish leader Joseph Rabban the rank of prince over the Jews of Kochi.
+The Jews of Kochi are the oldest Jews in India and their ancestry dates back to the time of King Solomon.
+The Kochi Jews had a close relationship with the Indian rulers, who granted the Jewish leader Joseph Rabban the rank of prince over the Jews of Kochi.
 The Indian rulers granted them the rights to 72 free houses, the Jews were given the liberty to live freely and build synagogues.

-king exempted the Jews of taxation.
+In 1524, when the Muslims attacked the wealthy Jews of Cranganore, they were given shelter by the Kochi Royal family and the Hindu king exempted the Jews of taxation.
 Kochi saw a variety of Jewish communities starting from Malabari, Paradesi to Mardasi.

 History of Jews in Mumbai